Operational Markovianization in Randomized Benchmarking: Numerical Examples

 For the case of the variance, we employed numerical averages on 40 \gls{rb} samples.
-The $\syst$-Pauli twirled variance gets clearly suppressed, and is lower than that of bare noise, for all sequence lengths.
+The $\syst$-Pauli-twirled variance gets clearly suppressed, and is lower than that of bare noise, for all sequence lengths.
 It stands out that the variance for bare noise itself changes considerably with increasing sequence length.
-While the variance for twirled noise is not entirely vanishing, it is considerably suppressed, given its relation to the unitarity, as mentioned above in Section~\ref{sec: rb and rc}, so deriving such guarantees mathematically would make a strong point for the employment of \gls{rc} in obtaining fidelities.
+While the variance for twirled noise is not entirely vanishing, it is considerably suppressed, given its relation to the unitarity, as mentioned above in Section~\ref{sec: rb and rc}, so deriving such guarantees mathematically would make a strong point for the employment of a Pauli-twirling technique, such as \gls{rc}, in estimating average gate fidelities.